When is Frieze Masters 2019?

 Each year, we have over 60,000 visitors to Frieze Masters and Frieze London combined.
 These visitors include those with an interest in the art world, such as curators, artists, collectors, gallerists and critics, as well as the general public.
 Some visit as first-time collectors of art whilst others view the fair more as an exhibition, enjoying the experience as a cultural day out.

 Can I purchase a combined ticket for Frieze London and Frieze Masters?

 A limited number of combined tickets for Frieze London and Frieze Masters are released each year.
 Combined tickets can be purchased here.

 What makes Frieze Masters different from other art fairs?

 Frieze Masters offers a unique contemporary perspective on historical art, from collectible objects to significant masterpieces.
 The fair takes place in an elegant, contemporary environment designed by Annabelle Selldorf, benefiting from natural light and avoiding the atmosphere of a trade show.
 World-leading independent curators advise on feature sections for 20th-century art and focussed presentations of historical art and objects.
-The relationship between historical art and contemporary practice is further explored through the acclaimed Frieze Masters Talks programme, which was curated in 2016 by Jennifer Higgie (frieze magazine) and Tim Marlow (Royal Academy, London).
+The relationship between historical art and contemporary practice is further explored through the acclaimed Frieze Masters Talks programme, which was curated in 2018 by Tim Marlow (Royal Academy of Arts, London).